For a free downloadable PDF version of this post, click here.

 Don’t forget your phone!
 I use my iPhone 6S for taking photos and many phones have good cameras these days.
 This particular model here is unlocked (and re-furbished), which is great because if you’re spending any length of time in Greece (or anywhere), rather than use the contract from my home country, I can just use a Pay as You Go SIM card, available from all good mobile providers in the country, even as you exit many metro stations in the capital city, Athens; there are people providing SIM cards.

 Don’t forget your environmentally friendly mosquito repellent, regardless of the time of year!
 Those midges are a pain.
 I particularly love this one, infused with essential oils such as lemon and eucalyptus.

 It’s doubtful you’ll want to travel with lots of toiletries to be honest.
 LUSH offer a great range of travel products, like this solid hair and shampoo bar, a great size for travelling.
 They also offer ‘toothy tabs’: chewable toothpaste tabs and dry hair shampoo: a powder you can ruffle through your hair to make it smell nice in between washes.

 As you stroll the streets of a cobbled Medieval Old Town, such as in Rhodes, or relax on the beach, you’ll need a place to put all your belongings like towels, swimwear and bottles of water.
 This Foldaway Backpack is perfect for this as it can hold a lot, and yet when you’ve finished, also pack up very nicely and stuff in your big luggage.

 Lastly, if I may be permitted to self promote, you’re going to need a guidebook when here – especially if you’re the ‘old fashioned’ type like me and like to write notes inside when you discover places.
-The Rough Guide to The Greek Islands makes essential reading for your Greek island packing list.
+The Rough Guide to The Greek Islands makes essential reading for your Greek island packing guide.

 My debut novel Girl Gone Geek is the perfect novel to take with you on a Greek island holiday (even if I do say so myself).
 Available in Kindle or Paperback format.